-When all else fails and a case has been dismissed or otherwise harmed by a court's decision, then companies, attorneys, and individuals place their trust in White Plains, NY Injury Lawyer Peter Klose's diligent research, capable writing, and insightful legal advocacy by hiring Klose & Associates as counsel in all types of complex litigation and appeals.
+When all else fails and a case has been dismissed or otherwise harmed by a court's decision, then companies, attorneys, and individuals place their trust in White Plains appellate lawyer Peter Klose's diligent research, capable writing, and insightful legal advocacy by hiring Klose & Associates as counsel in all types of complex litigation and appeals.
 Below are some of the reported cases that we have worked on over the years:

 Gaston v.
 City of New York (Bronx, New York)

 Correia v.
 Suarez INTENTIONAL TORTS - Westchester County

 Sometimes attorneys, judges, and juries make mistakes.
 In this case, the defense attorney used unusually strong language during his summation (argument to the jury), and trial counsel believed that the jury was unfairly prejudiced against the injured pedestrian.
 As a result, the jury rendered a mixed verdict on liability and damages.

 The trial attorneys decided to appeal the verdict and hired Klose & Associates as appellate counsel.
 Peter Klose, Klose & Associates, appealed to New York State Appellate Division (one court above the trial court), and successfully argued to increase the damage award.
 Specifically, the Appellate Court found that the jury's verdict as to her past and future pain and suffering "deviated from what would be reasonable compensation to the extent indicated."

 The Bottom Line.
 Sometimes, depending upon the facts and circumstances of each case, a jury, a judge, or an attorney make a mistake which leads to reversal.
 In most appeals, however, the appellate court does not reverse, but here, the facts and circumstances warranted an INCREASE in the damages awarded by the jury.
 New York appeals counsel Klose & Associates added value by providing a concise appellate advocacy.